Harry Osborn: Powers and abilities

 For most of his life, Harry Osborn had no superhuman abilities.

 As Green Goblin

 After exposing himself to his father's formula, he takes the reins of the second Green Goblin, causing him to become much stronger, cunning and agile.
 The glider he carries has swords, along with usual Goblin technology.

 As American Son

 Harry's clone also had temporary access to the American Son armor.

 Harry A.I/Kindred

-When the Harry Osborn AI created the Kindred twins, the assistance of Mephisto bestowed the twins with the demonically enhanced capabilities of immortality, super-strength, and control over the centipedes like the ones that can protrude out of them.
+When the Harry Osborn A.I. created the Kindred twins, the assistance of Mephisto bestowed the twins with the demonically-enhanced capabilities of immortality, super-strength, and control over the centipedes like the ones that can protrude out of them.
 In addition, they can perform magic and revive the dead.